 Chapter 17: Tying up loose ends

 Early on in this project, I came to a view I ought to produce sixteen chapters, albeit unequal in length, to cover all the ground (and there is a lot of it) needing to be covered (to an at least acceptable and satisfactory level), and yet there remains more that could be said, some of which should be said.
-The reason I have at best implied it, is that my approach to writing here has veered toward exegesis and avoiding let rip with my views on certain subjects.
-Having reached the end of my book, or so I had thought, and all set for a thorough proof reading and then the challenging task (at least for this little known author) of publishing and distribution, I found that a number of big topics were still swirling around in my mind, pertinent to my subject, which I will use a single word in each case to identify, and which I will follow up in this chapter, by elaborating:
+The reason I have written as I have, is that my approach to writing has veered toward exegesis and avoiding letting rip with my views on certain subjects.
+Having reached the end of my book, or so I had thought, and all set for a thorough proof reading and then the challenging task (at least for this little known author) of getting it published and distributed, I found that a number of big topics were still swirling around in my mind, pertinent to my subject, which I will use a single word in each case to identify, and which I will follow up in this chapter, by way of elaboration:

-While there are many topics I think important, which I am happy to share with any who are interested, concerning each one of the seven I have identified here (and I daresay if I were to cogitate, more could be added to the list), these I would argue are pertinent to main theme of this book, which is to do with better understanding the prophets of the Bible and relating this to the times we live in.
+While there are many topics I think important, which views I am happy to share with any who are interested, concerning each one of the ten I have identified here (and I daresay if I were to cogitate, more could be added to the list), these I would argue are pertinent to main theme of this book, which is to do with helping toward better understanding the prophets of the Bible and relating this to the times we live in.
 Besides which, this may be my last chance to write a book before I go to the way of all humankind.
-At least, here is my chance to set the record straight etc., for these are subjects that have a bearing our study of the prophets.
-I have set a limit of two pages to cover each topic, even though much more could be said.
-While readers may not fully agree with me, I hope if they take time to read and reflect they will find these thoughts helpful in their appreciating God more.
+At least, here is my chance to set the record straight etc., for these are subjects that not only have a bearing our study of the prophets but provides some of the impetus for doing this study.
+I have set a limit of two pages to cover each topic, even though much more could be usefully said.

 While nearing in to my allocated three score and ten years is no guarantee that I have the needed wisdom to pass on to the next generation, there is nevertheless a lot I would like to say that I think will be of benefit, on a wide range of topics, among which is “read your Bible”.
 I have been privileged that from an early age I have been exposed to those who knew and loved the Bible.
 I remember as a 7 or 8-year-old being taught in Sunday School the chorus: “The best book to read is the Bible.
 The best book to read is the Bible.
 If you read it every day, it will help you on your way.
 The best book to read is the Bible”.
 Later in my teens, I became associated with the Plymouth Brethren.
 The PBs were far from perfect but one thing they helped instill into me was a love of the Bible and a desire to understand what it had to say (which is a lot).
 While I have often failed to apply what I know, ever since that time it seemed to me a matter of great importance to know what the Bible really says and then apply it to how I live my life.

 “It is the story of how God was seeking a bride for his son.
 Each book is different from every other book.
 I am trying to give you the keys for you to unlock the key itself”.
 That is how the late David Pawson introduced his “Unlocking the Bible” talks (often referred to in preparing this book).
 At the beginning of his book, “A Pathway into the Bible” (also referred to while preparing this book), Stuart Kimber quotes William Tyndale: “I marvel greatly, dearly beloved in Christ, that any man would ever contend or speak against having the scripture available in every language, for every man”.
-Tyndale played an important part in seeing this desire realized and it is worth pausing to think that he considered it important enough to do so at the cost of his life.
+Tyndale played an important part in seeing this desire realized and it is worth pausing to think that he considered it important enough to do so, such that in the end it the cost of his life.

 I have found “Biblegateway” and “Biblestudytools” provide some great online resources: reading the Bible in any number of versions, and listening to it being read.
 The truth is when it comes to resources (online and those in traditional book form) to help us in our study the Bible, we are spoiled for choice.
 I have named some used in my “prophets” studies in the “Acknowledgements” section of this book and there is so much more, including excellent aids to help us in regular Bible study.
 We are without excuse.
-The Bible is to be read, with an open mind and an enquiring spirit.
-It is a matter of discipline and application.
+The Bible is to be read, with open hearts and minds and with an enquiring spirit.
+It is all a matter of discipline and application.

 If you want a goal, why not read the Bible through at least once every year, and when possible commit sections of it to memory, maybe a verse each day?
 The Bible is the only set of books I can say is divinely inspired and, while there will be parts we will struggle with, it covers the whole plethora of human experience from how humankind began to how it will end, the meaning of life, a guide to living in a turbulent world and source of true wisdom and precious promises.

-And there is another of the elephants in the room – how much store do we give to conspiracy theories, as the answer to that may determine one’s approach?
-Another change, at least for me (but I know there are many others) is that fifty years ago we trusted mainstream media, especially the quality press and even more so the BBC; we trusted the government, even when not our choice; to a significant extent and in general we trusted academia and authority figures.
+And there is another of the elephants in the room – how much store do we give to conspiracy theories, for the answer to that may determine one’s approach?
+Another change, at least for me (but I know there are many others) is that fifty years ago we trusted mainstream media, especially the quality press and even more so the BBC; we trusted the government, even when not our choice; to a significant extent and, in general, we trusted academia and authority figures.
 That is no longer the case.
 The temptation is to look elsewhere; conspiracy theories is one such place.
-I am not going to be drawn much further into this other than to say I do believe that evil forces conspire and many have a spiritual dimension.
+I am not going to be drawn much further into this, other than to say I do believe that evil forces conspire and many have a spiritual dimension.

 While I have a sense of trepidation as to what might happen in the near future, given some of the unsavoury happenings going on in all sorts of situations and in the light of pressure on and persecution of Christian people the world over, I am confident too that it will turn out glorious in the end, and that God’s perfect plan will be enacted.
-Right now, I feel the opposition toward Christians, especially the more earnest types, and that should cause us to turn even more so to God in trust and dependence.
+Right now, I sense opposition toward Christians, especially the more earnest types, and that should cause us to turn even more so to God in trust and dependence.
 For those in the UK, while we might not be physically attacked, there can be insidious pressure to conform to anti-Christian ideology and pay the price if we don’t.
 While I can look at the church in my own country with a tinge of sadness, e.g. dwindling congregations, compromise and lack of spiritual life and effectiveness in mission (although I see change afoot), we see the reverse in some countries, especially the less well off, where churches are experiencing real growth.
-My sadness is that my own country has rejected God and is paying the price in terms of calamities that have befallen us, including natural disasters.
-When trying to apply the message of the Hebrew prophets to the here and now, it should be with the thought “judgment begins in the house of God”.
-In the words of a Charles Wesley hymn, we should pray: “Oh, that in me the sacred fire might now begin to glow, burn up the dross of base desire … and sanctify the whole!”
+My sadness is that my own country has rejected God and is paying the price in terms of calamities that have befallen us, including natural disasters, inept leaders, lack of cohesion and direction.
+When trying to apply the message of the Hebrew prophets, it should be with the thought “judgment begins in the house of God”.
+In words of Charles Wesley’s hymn: “Oh, that in me the sacred fire might now begin to glow, burn up the dross of base desire … and sanctify the whole!”

 I am reminded of the old adage: “unity in necessary things; liberty in doubtful things; charity in all things”.
 Jesus word to his followers is to “love one another” John 13:24.
 For me, the necessary things start with recognizing the person of Christ (perfect humanity and divinity combined), the need to preach faith and repentance and the historical truth that “Christ died for our sins according to the scriptures; and that he was buried, and that he rose again the third day according to the scriptures” 2Corinthians 15:3,4.
 We who follow Jesus should be loving God and our neighbor, and also “earnestly contend for the faith which was once delivered unto the saints” Jude 1:3.
 Much more can be said about Church – just don’t give up on it!
 Like Israel of old and still to happen, the Church (not church) is God’s instrument to bring about his great purposes in the world and “this is a great mystery: but I speak concerning Christ and the church” Ephesians 5:32.